 Another thing that can affect the quality of finish uptake is how weathered the timber is.
 If your Western Red Cedar is showing signs of age, you’ll have to prepare the wood with a heavy-duty clean and restore.
 Skip the section below for more details on how to do this.

 When applying a paint or solid-colour stain, make sure to apply a primer coat before applying the main topcoat.
 If you’re adding two topcoats, allow the first to cure for the recommended period on the manufacturer’s instructions.

 Semi-transparent or water-repellent application

 After a few years, you might notice that your cedar’s finish is wearing slightly thin.
-At this point, decide whether you want it to acquire that natural look, or whether you want to give it a new lick.
+At this point, decide if you want it to acquire that natural ‘grey’ aged look, or whether you want to give it a new lick.

-If you’re looking to recoat Western Red Cedar, give it a gentle scrub with warm, soapy water to remove dirt and mildew, and then recoat.
-You might also want to invest in a dedicated cleaning product for the purpose — such as a deck cleaner.
-After the cedar is fully clean, reapply your finish as before.
+If your cedar is still in good condition and isn’t well-weathered, a clean and reapplication will do the trick.
+To recoat Western Red Cedar, give it a gentle scrub with warm, soapy water to remove dirt and mildew.
+After the cedar is fully clean and dry, reapply your chosen finish as before.

-Tired of restoring your wood?
-If find you’re going to undesired lengths to keep the cedar looking good, consider buying treated timber.
-This keeps the wood looking like new for longer.
+If you’re tired of restoring your wood and find you’re going to undesired lengths to keep the cedar looking good, there’s always the option of buying treated timber.

 Duffield Timber: your place for Western Red Cedar products, treatments & more

 Whether you’re after a bit more advice on treatments, or you’re looking to kick off a Western Red Cedar project, get in touch with our expert timber team to discuss your needs and requirements.